Hridayapoorvam: Theatrical

-In November 2024, Aashirvad Cinemas announced Mohanlal’s upcoming film line-up, with several releases planned for the following months and into 2025.
+In November 2024, Aashirvad Cinemas announced Mohanlal's upcoming film line-up, with several releases planned for the following months and into 2025.
 Among them, Hridayapoorvam was scheduled for release on 28 August 2025.
 The film was released on 28 August 2025.

 Home media

 The post theatrical streaming rights of the film is acquired by JioHotstar.
-The film will began streaming on the platform from 26 September 2025 in Malayalam and dubbed versions of Tamil, Hindi, Telugu and Kannada languages.
+The film began streaming on the platform from 26 September 2025 in Malayalam and dubbed versions of Tamil, Hindi, Telugu and Kannada languages.

 Reception

 Critical reception

-Hridayapoorvam received positive reviews from critics, with praise directed at Mohanlal's performance, the emotional core of the story, and the light-hearted treatment of sensitive themes.
+Hridayapoorvam received mixed to positive reviews from critics, with praise directed at Mohanlal's performance, the emotional core of the story, and the light-hearted treatment of sensitive themes.

-S. R. Praveen of The Hindu described the film as a light-hearted entertainer, noting that while the plot is thin, Sathyan Anthikad’s treatment and Mohanlal’s charm make it engaging.
-Janani K of India Today praised the film as a “straight-from-the-heart rendition of a warm, fuzzy drama” that sensitively handles grief and second chances.
+S. R. Praveen of The Hindu described the film as a light-hearted entertainer, noting that while the plot is thin, Sathyan Anthikad's treatment and Mohanlal's charm make it engaging.
+Janani K of India Today praised the film as a "straight-from-the-heart rendition of a warm, fuzzy drama" that sensitively handles grief and second chances.

 Avinash Ramachandran of Cinema Express called the film a "warm hug of a film," appreciating the reunion of Mohanlal and Sathyan Anthikad as a reminder of their legacy in Malayalam cinema.
-The review commended Anu Moothedath’s cinematography, Justin Prabhakaran’s score, and the screenplay’s subtle surprises, while noting Mohanlal’s comedic timing as a highlight.
-Vishal Menon of The Hollywood Reporter India described the film as a "delightfully old-school comedy about life’s second chances," praising Mohanlal’s performance and the film’s nostalgic appeal.
+The review commended Anu Moothedath's cinematography, Justin Prabhakaran's score, and the screenplay's subtle surprises, while noting Mohanlal's comedic timing as a highlight.
+Vishal Menon of The Hollywood Reporter India described the film as a "delightfully old-school comedy about life's second chances," praising Mohanlal's performance and the film's nostalgic appeal.

-The Times of India 's Anna Mathews gave the film a favourable review, calling it a “feel-good family film” anchored by Mohanlal’s charisma.
+The Times of India 's Anna Mathews gave the film a favourable review, calling it a "feel-good family film" anchored by Mohanlal's charisma.
 It praised the performances of Malavika Mohanan, Sangita, and Sangeeth Prathap, while noting that some characters felt superfluous and that the emotional depth was uneven.

-Mudit Bhatnagar of Times Now noted that the film is built around “a borrowed heart that finds love,” highlighting Mohanlal’s dignified performance and Sathyan Anthikad’s sensitive direction.
+Mudit Bhatnagar of Times Now noted that the film is built around "a borrowed heart that finds love," highlighting Mohanlal's dignified performance and Sathyan Anthikad's sensitive direction.
 However, it also observed that the storytelling leaned heavily on sentimentality.